-I would be grateful if you could sign and return the slip below once you have read the guidelines and agree to the school carrying out 'intimate care' procedures when necessary.
+I would be grateful if you could sign and return the slip below once you have read the guidelines and agreeto the school carrying out 'intimate care' procedures when necessary.

-Yours sincerely,
+, ,

 Headteacher

-I have read a copy of Sowe Valley's 'Intimate Care Policy.'
+I have read a copy of Sowe Valley y's 'Intimate Care Policy.'

-I agree to the school carrying out 'intimate care' on my son/daughter when necessary.
+I agree to the school carrying out 'intimate care' on my son/daughter when

-Signed:\\\\\ Name:\\\\\
+necessary.

+Signed:

+Name:

-Name of child: Date:
+Name of child:

+Date:

 Appendix 2

-TOILET TRAINING/CHANGING RECORD
+TOILET TRAINING/CHANGING I RECORD

-(To be completed after each 'intimate care' activity)
+(To be completed after each 'intimate e care' activity)

-Child's Name\\\\\D.O.B. \\\\\
+Child's Name D.O.B

+Data Time Adult

+Data Time Adult Comment of what action was taken

-Date Time Adult Comment e.g. what action was taken
+Date ııme Adult Comment e.g. what action was taken

--

-•